I’m a mathematician interested in artificial intelligence.

-My other interests include the theory of computation, astrophysics, the Japanese language, and hard sci-fi.
-You can reach me at email@example.com, or on twitter.
+My other interests include the hiking, bouldering, the theory of computation, astrophysics, the Japanese language, and hard sci-fi.
+You can reach me at firstname.lastname@example.org, or on twitter.

 From the hydrogen-red wombs of spiral galaxies like our own to the inner orbits of dying, distant Betelgeuse, the chains of physical law hold fast.
 The parabolic contours of the smooth surface that dominates the central portion of this ancient automaton still, over eons of dormancy and kiloparsecs of travel, assert their singular, universal, electromagnetic purpose…

 We will not have a chance to escape when our societal organizations are deterministic (e.g. government on the blockchain), or worse, superintelligent.